spinnaker/spinnaker.github.io/community/gardening/dev-environment.md

   * Execute `ngrok http <service port number>` e.g. `ngrok http 8089` for echo.
   * Copy the URL in the `Forwarding` output lines.
 * Configure your Spinnaker instance to use the forwarded NGROK address(es).
-  * Create a `.hal/default/profiles/spinnaker-local.yml` file
+  * Create a `.hal/default/profiles/spinnaker-local.yml` file.
   * Add service settings, or copy settings from `.hal/default/staging/spinnaker.yml` and delete unnecessary services.
 Read more on [custom service settings](/reference/halyard/custom/#custom-service-settings).
   * Change the `baseURL` for the service to the copied NGROK endpoint.
 * Configure the local service to communicate with the Spinnaker instance.